catamphetamine/react-pages/README.md

 const propertyValue = useSelectorForLocation(state => state.reducerName.propertyName)
 ```

+### Get last location in the navigation chain

+`useNavigationLocation` hook returns "navigation location" — the last location (so far) in the navigation chain:

+* When a user starts navigating to a page, the "navigation location" set to that new page's location.
+* If there's an error during said navigation, the "navigation location" is reset back to the current page's location.

+`useSelectorForLocation` hook uses `useNavigationLocation` under the hood.

 ### Get current route

 Inside a `load` function: you already know what route it is.